Special Educational Needs Service

 Your child's early years are a very important time for their physical, emotional, cognitive and social development.

 When your health visitor or doctor makes a routine check, they might suggest that there could be a problem.
-But if you have any worries of your own, you should talk to your health visitor or family doctor.
+But if you have any worries, you should talk to your health visitor or family doctor.

 At school, there will be a teacher called a Special Educational Needs Coordinator (SENCO), who is responsible for planning the provision made for individual children with SEND.
 If you are concerned that your child may not be receiving the support they need, you should talk initially to your child's teacher or the SENCO.
 You will be able to talk over your concerns, find out what the school thinks, and what happens next.